didiatworkz/screenly-ose-monitoring/README.md

 + Easy administration
 + Dashboard
 + User management
-+ Group Management incl. access restrictions
++ Group access management incl. access restrictions
 + Simple overview of all players with status
 + Add / Edit / Remove / Order / Switch Assets
 + Auto discovery of players in a subnet
 + Upload assets simultaneously to multiple playes
++ Group players
 + Responsive Design
 + Dark and Light Mode
 + Public access to integrate in other monitoring tools
 + Add-on overview of all players
 + Add-on for displaying the player’s output remotely
 + Add-on for displaying the player’s system information

+__SOMO v4.2 tested on Raspbian buster and bullseye__

 ## Bugs
 No errors were found in the tests.
 If you find a problem or bug, please report it:<br />